1991–92 Gillingham F.C. season: Players

 Twenty-eight players made at least one appearance for Gillingham during the season.
 Clark and Lovell made the most; both players were ever-present during the season, playing in all 51 games, including the two which were expunged following Aldershot's expulsion from the Football League in March.
 Lim, O'Connor, Walker, and Crown all made more than 40 appearances.
 Two players, both goalkeepers, played only once during the season.
-Branagan made one league appearance in October and Tim Dalton played in one League Trophy game.
+Branagan made one league appearance in October and Tim Dalton played in one Associate Members' Cup game.
 Both left the club without making any further appearances.

 Thirteen players scored at least one goal for Gillingham during the season.
 Crown was the top goalscorer, with 22 goals in Football League matches and a total of 24 in all competitions; these figures do not include a goal which he scored against Aldershot.
 Lovell, the team's top scorer for the previous four seasons, scored 16; no other player scored more than 7.